-Dr. Yvonne Jackson is a RN, PHN, LMFT 93289, specializing in individual, couples and family therapy, and practices at Living Hope Counseling Center, Rancho Cucamonga, CA.
+Dr. Yvonne Jackson is a BSN, PHN, LMFT 93289, specializing in couples and family therapy, and practices at Living Hope Counseling Center, Rancho Cucamonga, CA.

 In addition to being a prominent relationship therapist, Yvonne has presented at Multicultural Christian Counseling Conference and general audiences, speaking on the topic of Caring for Ministry Leaders: A Multicultural Approach to Effective Ministry.

-Yvonne is an interactive, evidence based therapist.
-Her therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
+Dr. Jackson's therapeutic approach is evidence based and interactive.
+He therapeutic approach provides support and practical feedback to help clients effectively address personal life challenges.
 She integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, she works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 Additional Training: , Gottman Method Couples Therapy Levels 1, 2, and 3

 Professional Activities and Memberships: Soldiers Project, American Association of Christian Counseling, Multicultural Association of Christian Counseling, CAMFT (California Association of Marriage and Family Therapist), AAMFT (American Association of Marriage & Family Therapy), Southern California Mental Health Professionals (SC-AAMHP), National Association of Professional Women (NAPW), California Association of Nonprofits (CalNonprofits)